 \subsection{Uncertainty Quantification}

 As discussed in Sec.~\ref{sec:pixel-uncern}, our model can be extended to compute pixel-wise uncertainties on training views.
 Following previous methods on uncertainty estimation~\cite{CF-NeRF, shen2021snerf}, we evaluate our method on the Light Field~(LF) Dataset~\cite{lf-dataset} using the Area Under Sparsification Error (AUSE) metric.
 The pixels are filtered twice, once using the absolute error with ground truth depth and once using the uncertainty.
 The difference in the mean absolute error on the remaining pixels between the two sparsification processes produces two different error curvatures, where the area between those two curvatures is the AUSE, which evaluates the correlation between uncertainties and the predicted error.
 A low AUSE indicates our model is confident in the correctly estimated depths and could predict a high uncertainty in the regions where we are likely to have larger errors.

-As 3D Gaussian Splatting is not designed for forward-facing scenes, we re-run the CF-NeRF on $360^\circ$ views by using every 10th view for each scene in the LF dataset as a fixed training set and every 16th view as the test set.
-As seen in Table~\ref{tab:ucnern-gaussian}, our model exhibited better results than the previous state-of-the-art CF-NeRF~\cite{CF-NeRF}.
+As seen in Table~\ref{tab:ucnern-gaussian} and Fig.~\ref{fig:uncern}, our model exhibited a better correlation between our uncertainty estimation and depth error than the previous state-of-the-art CF-NeRF~\cite{CF-NeRF}.
 More quantitative results and visualizations on uncertainty estimation can be found in our supplementary materials.